OpenBEL/openbel-api/README.md

     database: 'openbel'
 ```

+There are also settings for user authentication.
+See [MongoDB User Authentication[MongoDB User Authentication] on the wiki.

 *Resource RDF data*
 Annotations, namespaces, and dataset storage are represented as [RDF][RDF] data.
 The data is stored in an on-disk database using Apache Jena (Java library included with `openbel-api`).